-The Group regularly entered into short-term leases for short term warehousing and a 1 year contract for factory in Heyuan, China during the year.
-As at 31 December 2019, the portfolio of short-term leases is similar to the portfolio of short-term leases to which the short-term lease expense disclosed in note 19.
+The Group regularly entered into short-term leases for short term warehousing and an one year contract for factory in Heyuan, China during the year.
+As at 31 December 2020, the portfolio of short-term leases is similar to the portfolio of short-term leases to which the short-term lease expense disclosed in note 19.